 This recipe is from an old issue of Cooking Light.
 I knew I’d saved it for a reason, so I flipped through quickly and found Triple Chocolate Muffins – the perfect recipe for a cold and dreary day in Austin.
 These were so delicious and they baked up with very high tops.

-Now it’s a good thing I didn’t read the reviews before making Triple Chocolate Muffins, because most people gave the recipe two stars.
+It’s a good thing I didn’t read the reviews before making Triple Chocolate Muffins, because most people gave the recipe two stars.
 Maybe these minor changes helped?
-I used coconut oil instead of butter and increased the amount slightly, used a bit more salt and vanilla, and some top shelf Dutch processed cocoa powder.
+I used coconut oil instead of butter and increased the amount slightly, used a bit more salt and vanilla, and some top quality Dutch processed cocoa powder.
 I also halved the recipe and made six, but you can find the 12 count recipe here.
 Just remember to use oil instead of butter, increase it a bit and measure carefully.
 In my opinion, these deserve more than two stars.
 If you make them, let me know what you think!

 Triple Chocolate Muffins

 - 1 ½ ounces dark chocolate chopped (Trader Joe’s)

 - 2 tablespoons plus 2 teaspoons Dutch process cocoa powder 1/2 oz

 - 1 cup 4.5 oz/125 grams all-purpose flour

 - 1 tiny pinch baking soda